Generic name: nitisinone [ nye-TIS-i-none ]

 Call your doctor at once if you have vision problems, eye pain, eye redness or burning, easy bruising, unusual bleeding, itching, or jaundice (yellowing of the skin or eyes).
 Tell your doctor if your baby has a sudden change in behavior, ability, or development (sitting up, crawling, walking, talking, etc).

-Take the nitisinone capsule on an empty stomach, at least 1 hour before or 2 hours after a meal.
+Take the Orfadin capsule on an empty stomach, at least 1 hour before or 2 hours after a meal.

-You may take nitisinone liquid with or without food.
+You may take Orfadin liquid with or without food.

-High protein foods are high in tyrosine and phenylalanine.
+High protein foods are high in tyrosine and phenylalanine (including artificial sweeteners such as aspartame, Equal, or Nutrasweet).
 Since babies and children need protein to grow and develop, special foods have been developed to replace the high protein foods.

-While using nitisinone, you may need frequent blood tests at your doctor's office.
+You may need frequent blood tests.
 Your vision may also need to be checked.

-Store nitisinone capsules or liquid in the refrigerator, do not freeze.
+Store the capsules or liquid in the refrigerator, do not freeze.

-After using nitisinone liquid for the first time, you may store the medicine at room temperature for up to 60 days.
+After using Orfadin liquid for the first time, you may store the medicine at room temperature for up to 60 days.

 What happens if I miss a dose?